Gaius-Augustus/GALBA/README.md

 An example data set is contained in the directory `GALBA/example`.

-In case you have trouble accessing that file, there's also a copy available from another server:

 The example data set was not compiled in order to achieve optimal prediction accuracy, but in order to quickly test pipeline components.
 The small subset of the genome used in these test examples is not long enough for GALBA training to work well.

 Data description